takata-kento/prettier-diffcheck/README.md

 # prettier-diffcheck

-A Prettier plugin that displays formatting differences in diff format.
+A Prettier wrapper tool that displays formatting differences in diff format.
 You can see what changes Prettier would make to your files without actually modifying them.

 ## Features